Reduce Signs Of Aging With A Facelift Procedure.

-There are multiple types of Facelift techniques that address different areas of the face and different concerns of patients.
+There are multiple types of facelift techniques that address various areas of the face and the different concerns of patients.
 Dr. Liland will perform an assessment of your face and discuss your goals with you so he can recommend the technique most suitable for your individual needs.

 Generally, slightly younger patients are most suitable for this technique as it targets the lower area of the face and addresses more moderate signs of aging.
 Fewer incisions are made and less skin is removed during this procedure meaning that it is cheaper and requires a shorter recovery time than a more extensive facelift procedure.
 However, this procedure will not suit everyone as it cannot address more extensive signs of aging.